Adds a backend server to a backend set.

 --wait-for-state.
 Defaults to 30 seconds.

-The load balancing policy weight assigned to the server.
+The network load balancing policy weight assigned to the server.
 Backend servers with a higher weight receive a larger proportion of incoming traffic.
-For example, a server weighted '3' receives 3 times the number of new connections as a server weighted '1'.
-For more information on load balancing policies, see How Load Balancing Policies Work.
+For example, a server weighted ‘3’ receives three times the number of new connections as a server weighted ‘1’.
+For more information about load balancing policies, see How Network Load Balancing Policies Work.

 oci --help for help on global parameters.